-This is a guest blog by Laura, our resident expert on female travel.
+This is a guest post by Laura, our resident expert on female travel.

 “How many camels?”

 To be honest, I find the worst harassment towards females to be in the Middle East.
-It is difficult to travel there as a female, and it can be quite stressful if you are traveling on your own.
+It‘s difficult to travel there as a female and can be quite stressful if you‘re traveling on your own.

 My first trip to the Middle East was with a group in 2008.
-I had no idea what to expect in Egypt, and soon found myself cringing every time I heard someone yelling on the street, “How many camels?”
-In Egyptian culture it is common to pay a dowry for marriage, so when men ask this question, they are asking how many camels they have to pay if they want to marry you.
+I had no idea what to expect in Egypt, and I soon found myself cringing every time I heard someone yelling on the street, “How many camels?”
+In Egypt it‘s common to pay a dowry for marriage, so when men ask this question, they‘re asking how many camels they have to pay if they want to marry you.
 At first I ignored them, but then I found another way to handle it.
 After a few days of getting over the initial shock of all the catcalls, I was tired of ignoring it.
-So, the next time I heard, “How many camels?”
+So the next time I heard, “How many camels?”
 I answered, “More than you can afford!”
 This remark usually prompted laughs from the guy’s friends or surrounding vendors, followed by a bit of ragging on the guy.
 Some of the guys would come back with some other smart remark that usually turned into playful banter.
-Again, I generally ignore catcalls but I always judge each situation as it comes.
+Again, I generally ignore catcalls, but I always judge each situation as it comes.